How much does the course cost?

 Madriella certifies our Doulas upon the successful completion of the course.
 This is dependent upon all assignments being completed, including the practical assignments, and that the student’s full membership fee has been paid.

 Madriella is open to all adults (18 years of age or older).

 Will I be required to attend live births in order to be certified?

-No, but you will be required to demonstrate practical competency in regards to physical comfort measures.
+In most cases, no, but if your state has a Doula licensing program Madriella will require you to meet their statutory requirements.
+All students are required to demonstrate practical competency in regard to physical comfort measures.
 This is accomplished by working with a volunteer model at home and being photographed.
 The pictures are then uploaded to the website and evaluated by your instructors.
-They are not shared with anyone else.

 How do I cancel my membership?